Cortex Agent evaluations

 Cortex Agent evaluations are subject to the following limitations:

 • Ground truth staleness: Depending on how you word your input queries, results may drift over time and result in less accurate evaluation results.
 In particular you should try and scope input queries to specific, absolute dates and times.
-As an example, both of the input queries What was our revenue? and What was our revenue for the first quarter? will experience drift, while the query What was our revenue between January and March of 2025? is scoped to a specific window of time that can be consistently referenced in the evaluation data.
+As an example, both of the input queries What was our revenue? and What was our revenue for the first quarter? will experience drift, while the query What was our revenue between January and March of 2026? is scoped to a specific window of time that can be consistently referenced in the evaluation dataset.

 Cost Considerations